Nour-Al-Hazzouri/donation-platform/backend/API_DOCUMENTATION.md

     -   Only accessible by admins
     -   Response includes pagination metadata
     -   User details are included for each verification
-    -   Use query parameters to filter and sort results

     **Error Responses**: